-For so many years a keystone of the bands of Nick Lowe, Van Morrison, Bill Wyman’s Rhythm Kings, Dave Edmunds and countless more, Geraint Watkins is also a revered creator of his own sublime music, much of which has already been perfectly captured in a handful of solo albums.
+For so many years a keystone of the bands of Nick Lowe, Van Morrison, Bill Wyman’s Rhythm Kings, Dave Edmunds and countless more, Geraint Watkins is also a revered creator of his own sublime music.

-Sustained by this kind of session work in the eighties, Geraint played accordion and keyboards with infamous British pub band, The Balham Alligators.
-With Watkins leading the charge, and a few comings and goings, the nucleus of this pioneering outfit somehow held together for fifteen years keeping the music of Louisiana alive in London's pubs and setting the bar impossibly high for those in their wake on the Americana trail.
+Sustained by this kind of work, in the 1980s Geraint, Robin McKidd, Gary Rickard, Arthur Kitchener and Kieron O’Connor formed the infamous Balham Alligators.
+With Watkins’ eye-popping vocals and accordion at the front, the nucleus of this pioneering outfit somehow held together for fifteen years between other commitments, keeping the music of Louisiana alive in London's pubs and setting the bar impossibly high for those in their wake.

 After the release of Gateway to the South – which was the last of five albums by The Balham Alligators – he was encouraged to release his second solo album Watkins Bold as Love to draw attention to his outstanding songwriting and production talents.
 At the time, he was a key member of Nick Lowe’s touring and recording band The Impossible Birds, so Nick and drummer Bobby Irwin generously performed on the album.